johnoltmans/JOLT-UploadFlex/README.md

 ![Screenshot 2025-06-26 at 15-17-39 JOLT UploadFlex Setti](https://github.com/user-attachments/assets/17f9c351-8e04-42d2-8f53-80c4281da7fe)

-#
-# How to install the plugin.
-You can read https://github.com/johnoltmans/WordPress/wiki/How-to-install-the-plugins for more info.

----

 ## 🛡 Security, Privacy & Usage Policy

 To read more about my Security, privacy and Usage Policy,<br>
 Please follow this link: https://github.com/johnoltmans/WordPress/blob/main/SECURITY.md